-The Saint Albans Museum welcomes all visitors, including those living with disabilities.
+The Saint Albans Museum welcomes all guests, including those living with disabilities.
 We are committed to providing accessible programs, events and services.
 For more information, please call (802) 527-7933.
 Learn more about Vermont’s Public Accommodation laws here.

 Designated parking spots for visitors with disability placards are available in the parking lot adjacent to the rear entrance of the Museum (between St. Paul’s & St. Luke’s).

 The Museum has a wheelchair accessible entrance at the rear (East side) of the building, with interior elevator access to each floor.

-[Beginning late Summer 2019] The Museum has one wheelchair, as well as folding stools, available to visitors at no cost.
+[Beginning Summer 2020] The Museum has one wheelchair, as well as folding stools, available to visitors at no cost.
 These are available on a first-come, first-served basis.
 If you would like to use a wheelchair or folding stool, please speak to a Museum volunteer or staff member when purchasing admission.

 Personal Care Attendants

-The personal care attendants of visitors with disabilities are admitted to the Museum free of charge.
+The personal care attendants of visitors living with disabilities are admitted to the Museum free of charge.
 To purchase a complimentary ticket, please visit the front desk.